STEVEN EHRLICH, FAIA RIBA (1946-)

 2016 - The Susan Harbert Renovation, aka Blue Sail House, 18016 Blue Sail Drive, Pacific Palisades CA. Original house built in 1965 (top photos).

-2017 - The Stephanie Levine House, 221 South Crescent Drive, Beverly Hills CA.
+2017 - The Stephanie E. Levine House, 221 South Crescent Drive, Beverly Hills CA.

 2017 - The Bayview House, Hermosa Beach CA. Unbuilt.

-2018 - The David and Stephanie Berger House, aka The Spectral Bridge House, 648 Milwood Avenue, Venice CA. A collaboration between Ehrlich and visual artist Johannes Giradoni.
+2018 - The David and Stephanie Berger House, aka Spectral Bridge House, 648 Milwood Avenue, Venice CA. A collaboration between Ehrlich and visual artist Johannes Giradoni.
+Sold in 2021 to Ivan Krstic.

 2018 - aka Ridge Mountain House, San Jacinto Mountains, Palm Springs CA. Status unknown.